Startr/WEB-Startr.cloud/src/job/posts.md

 ## Join Us and Shape the Future!

-At **Startr.Team**, we believe in the power of collaboration and innovation.
+At **Startr**, we believe in the power of collaboration and innovation.
 If you're passionate, driven, and ready to make an impact, apply today and let's build something amazing together!

 ---